cyx012113/Chat-online/README.md

 # Chat-online 4.2.6：
 - Updated fonts.
+- Fix the problem of not being able to close the window.
 # Chat-online 4.2.3：
 - Updated the server interface and added buttons;
 - Updated the language to include English.